 The applicant entered Denmark in June 2014 and applied for asylum.
 He was refused asylum as the Danish authorities found that the applicant had made inconsistent and incoherent statements on crucial elements of his case.
 The case was brought before the Committee against Torture in December 2014.
 The Refugee Board then invited the applicant for another board hearing in February 2017 but his application for asylum was rejected yet again.

 The Committee is of the view, that the complainant has not provided any evidence that the Chinese authorities have been looking for him in the resent past, or were otherwise interested in him.
 The Committee also observes that the author has not had contact with Almighty God since his departure from China and that he no longer consider himself a member of the Almighty.

-Accordingly, the Committee is of the view, that the return of the author would not constitute a violation of article 3 of the CAT.
+Accordingly, the Committee is of the view, that the complainant has not adequately demonstrated the existence of substantial grounds for believing that his return to China at present would expose him to a real, specific and personal risk of torture, and therefore is the return of the author not in violation of article 3 of the CAT.